 Gen. Hammond: Not on this mission, sorry.
 Carter's our expert on the Stargate.

 O'Neill: Where's he transferring form?

-Carter: She is transferring from the Pentagon. (enters the briefing room) I take you're Colonel O'Neill.
+Carter: She is transferring from the Pentagon. (enters the briefing room) I take it you're Colonel O'Neill.
 Captain Samantha Carter reporting, sir!

 - Later, when teenage-clone O'Neill meets adult original O'Neill, he comments "Wow.
 I'm taller than I thought."

 - Power Rangers RPM: Doctor K's reaction to her Rangers' reaction to her Samus Is a Girl reveal.